Maria Lluïsa Borràs i Gonzàlez: Education

-She initially received a bachelor's degree in Humanities and Semantics from the Universitat de Barcelona.
+Borràs received a bachelor's degree in Humanities and Semantics from the Universitat de Barcelona.
 Several years later, in 1963, a Ford Foundation Award to participate in the Young Artist Project of the International Institute of Education in New York allowed her to reside in the United States and study contemporary art at the New School, as well as become familiar with North American contemporary art.
 She received her doctorate in art history in 1973 with a dissertation on Francis Picabia.

-Professional career
+Career

-CLUB COBALTO 49
+Club Cobalto 49

-From 1964 on she was in charge of the administration of Club Cobalto 49, and was soon collaborating with its founder, Joan Prats, -stimulating avant-garde art's promoter in Catalonia- in the third stage of visual books Fotoscop (1966-1979), as author of seven volumes of the collection.
+From 1964 on, Borràs was in charge of the administration of Club Cobalto 49, and was soon collaborating with its founder, Joan Prats, stimulating avant-garde art's promoter in Catalonia- in the third stage of visual books Fotoscop (1966-1979), as author of seven volumes of the collection.
 She made in two occasions also the photos: for the volumes "Domènech i Montaner, arquitecto del modernismo", and "Sert, arquitectura mediterrània".

-JOAN MIRÓ
+Joan Miró

-Between 1969 and 1973, she acted as secretary to Joan Miró.
+Between 1969 and 1973, Borràs acted as secretary to Joan Miró.
 Together with Joan Prats i Francesc Vicenç, she was the driving force behind the creation of the Fundació Miró, for which she was the general director from 1971-1975 and on the board of trustees, as well as the executive board, as she would later be at the Fundacó Joan Brossa, both positions of which were designated by the express desire of the artists based on her friendship and commitment.

-TEACHING
+Teaching

-She taught at the Universitat Autònoma de Barcelona from 1969 to 1974, where she collaborated in the creation of the first art department, giving classes in contemporary art history, and art theory.
+Borràs taught at the Universitat Autònoma de Barcelona from 1969 to 1974, where she collaborated in the creation of the first art department, giving classes in contemporary art history, and art theory.
 She thinks up as well a new course: analysis and criticism of art work.
 She was also a teacher at Eina school of design.